khakhalin/carsharing101/01_natural_behavior.md

 ![An experiment with five stations, idle times](figures/01simple_02stations_04dfr.svg) 🔥  IRL, obviously, branding, service, trust.
 But even in a simplest model, also missed sales.

-🔥 The interesting thing here, howeveer, is that a few missed sales (some unfulfilled demand) does not necessarily ruin profitability, precisely because it is accompanied by lower values of trapped fleet, allowing this fleet to, supposedly, earn money elsewhere.
+🔥 The interesting thing here, however, is that a few missed sales (some unfulfilled demand) does not necessarily ruin profitability, precisely because it is accompanied by lower values of trapped fleet, allowing this fleet to, supposedly, earn money elsewhere.
 The reasons that unfulfilled demand is dangerous is that it can damage customer trust, and thus harm the business in the long-term, but short-term it does not hurt CM2 values that much.

 🔥Musing: On how it makes aggregators (like Free2Move) good: they make market entry easier, and allow players with low fleet and lower